titantf/Bowling/README.md

 Bowling Gamemode for Team Fortress 2
 ---
-#### Plugin was made by myst, earlier versions of the map by Brad, rc1 by Sretzo.
+#### Plugin made by myst, map rc1 by sretzo and other versions of the map by brad.
 Originally made for TitanTF.
 - [Release Trailer](https://www.youtube.com/watch?v=kXK2yqUzSo4)

 ### Requirements